shenzhenlu/Plagiarism-Detector/README.md

 # Plagiarism-Detector
-A plagiarism detector that examines an answer text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar that text file is to a provided, source text.
+A plagiarism detector that examines an answer text file and performs binary classification deployed with Sagemaker

 ## Software
 * Anaconda Distribution 2020.02